Anisotropic resistivity and superconducting instability in ferroelectric metals

-Recent observation of the enhancement of superconducting transition temperature upon oxygen isotope substitution, which brings a system closer to the ferroelectric transition, has reinvigorated this subject, \cite{Paraelectric_superconductor_exp}.
-Proximity to a ferroelectric instability suggests soft TO phonons playing an influential role.
-And the model of two-phonon scattering was brought forward to revisit the temperature dependence of charge transport \cite{Maslov_conductivity, Feigelman_conductivity} and study the effect of oxygen isotope substitution on superconducting transition temperature \cite{Marel_2phonon, Kiseliov_Feigelman}.
+Recent observation of the enhancement of superconducting transition temperature in STO upon oxygen isotope substitution, which brings the system closer to the ferroelectric transition, has reinvigorated this subject, \cite{Paraelectric_superconductor_exp}.
+Proximity to a ferroelectric instability strongly suggests that the soft TO phonons play an influential role.
+Thus the model of two-phonon scattering was brought forward to revisit the temperature dependence of charge transport \cite{Maslov_conductivity, Feigelman_conductivity} and study the effect of oxygen isotope substitution on superconducting transition temperature \cite{Marel_2phonon, Kiseliov_Feigelman, Volkov_ferro_super}.

 The story is far from being complete.
-Recently, the signatures of ferroelectric-like instability has been observed in n-doped $\mathrm{Sr}_{1-x}\mathrm{Ca}_x\mathrm{TiO}_{3-\delta}$, \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2}.
-It was found that superconductivity and ferroelectricity may coexist in this material \cite{Ferroelectric_superconductor_exp, Ferroelectric_superconductor_exp_2}.
-The resistivity showed anomalous temperature dependence, suggesting the emergence of additional scattering channel, \cite{Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2}.
+Recently, the signatures of ferroelectric instability has been observed in n-doped $\mathrm{Sr}_{1-x}\mathrm{Ca}_x\mathrm{TiO}_{3-\delta}$, \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2,Tomioka2022}.
+It was found that superconductivity and ferroelectricity may coexist in this material \cite{Ferroelectric_superconductor_exp, Ferroelectric_superconductor_exp_2,Tomioka2022}.
+The resistivity showed anomalous temperature dependence, suggesting the emergence of an additional scattering channel, \cite{Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2,Tomioka2022}.
 The coexistence of metallic and ferroelectric phases might be understood within the dipole model.
 The ferroelectric instability is based on the interplay between the long-range dipole-dipole interaction and the short-range repulsion between ions.
-The former favours ferroelectric structure formation with the emergence of electric dipole moment per unit cell and the latter supports the paraelectric phase, please see \cite{Cohen_review} and for a review \cite{Ferroelectric_review}.
-In metals, itinerant electrons screen dipole-dipole interaction and eliminate ferroelectricity.
-Although, it may survive in weakly doped semiconductors due to long Thomas-Fermi screening length.
+The former favors ferroelectric structure formation with the emergence of electric dipole moment per unit cell and the latter supports the paraelectric phase, please see \cite{Cohen_review} and for a review \cite{Ferroelectric_review}.
+In metals, itinerant electrons screen dipole-dipole interaction and thus eliminate ferroelectricity.
+However, supported by the experiments \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2,Tomioka2022}, ferroelectricity may survive in weakly doped semiconductors presumably due to the long Thomas-Fermi screening length or local-bonding contributions \cite{Benedek}.